|

 for many British microscope makers throughout the second half of the 19th

-the manufacture of bar-limb microscopes into the 20th century, long after
+continued the manufacture of bar-limb microscopes into the 20th century,

-the improved continental design.
-Andrew Ross died in 1859 and his son
+long after the improved continental design.
+Andrew Ross died in 1859 and

-Thomas Ross carried on the business.
+his son Thomas Ross carried on the business.
 Thomas Ross died about 1870.
-The Ross

-company went on to produce optical products well into the twentieth
+The Ross company went on to produce optical products well into the

-century, although large high-quality microscopes became less important as
+twentieth century, although large high-quality microscopes became less

 |